Tutorial: Git hosting

 2. Configure SSH

 Accessing git repositories requires SSH access1.
-This is outside the scope of this tutorial. root
+This is outside the scope of this tutorial. root checks

 that the intended users are able to connect through SSH.